MATLAB® adds default methods named

 Each part of the object display has an associated method that assembles the respective part of the display.

-Create the string used for the header.
+Create the text used for the header.

 Define how and what properties display, including order, values, and grouping.